imi-bigpicture/opentile/README.md

 *opentile* uses tifffile and PyTurboJPEG.

 ## Limitations
 Files with z-stacks are currently not fully supported.
+Pages that are chunked but not tiled are not read correctly.

 ## File formats
 The following description of the workings of the supported file formats does not include the additional specifics for each format that is handled by tifffile.